 - The progress of humanity as a whole through the centuries.

-It might never win an election, but it would sow the seeds for future Democratic victories and allow future Democrats to be more left-leaning.
+This new progressive party might never win an election, but it would sow the seeds for future Democratic victories and allow future Democrats to be more left-leaning.
 There's a limit to how far the Democratic Party can go right now, because the GOP has won the PR battle on so many issues, such as taxation, crime, and health care.
 There are fundamental philosophical differences between the parties on these issues, but Democrats can only fight them on the GOP's terms.
 This can't go on forever.

 We need to begin a long and difficult effort to engage our fellow Americans around truths that are no longer self-evident.
-The Democratic Party can't do this because it would cost them electoral victories which are just as essential for progress as any educational effort.
+The Democratic Party can't do this because it would cost them electoral victories that are just as essential for progress as any educational effort.
 Some other entity must take on this task, in an ego-free way that transcends conventional adversarial frameworks.
 For this, we need a new progressive third party unlike any other that's come before.

 This is one of my suggestions for bridging the Blue-Red divide.